kitnil/awesome/README.md

 ## Shell

+- [netbootcd](https://github.com/IsaacSchemm/netbootcd) - The build files for NetbootCD (except the CorePlus ISO)
 - [spf-tools](https://github.com/spf-tools/spf-tools) - Shell scripts for taming the SPF (Sender Policy Framework) records in order to fight 10-maximum-DNS-look-ups limit.
 - [jwalk](https://github.com/shellbound/jwalk) - Streaming JSON parser for Unix
 - [EternalView](https://github.com/rpranshu/EternalView) - EternalView is an all in one basic information gathering and vulnerability assessment tool